uhub/awesome-actionscript/README.md

 * [myflashlab/Firebase-ANE](https://github.com/myflashlab/Firebase-ANE) - Firebase ANE collection give you access to the Google Firebase project in your AdobeAir projects supported on both Android and iOS with 100% identical ActionScript API.
 * [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.
+* [jimojon/Multipart.as](https://github.com/jimojon/Multipart.as) - AS3 multipart form data request generator
 * [Jeffxz/nodeas](https://github.com/Jeffxz/nodeas) - Server side actionscript built on Tamarin.
 * [vincent-petithory/as3-gettext](https://github.com/vincent-petithory/as3-gettext) - An implementation of the GNU Gettext utilities in Actionscript 3.0
 * [tomnewton/AS3AStar](https://github.com/tomnewton/AS3AStar) - Fast actionscript 3 astar pathfinding algorithm.